 It sounds like common sense, but so many people forget to do it!
 If you’re asking people to call you, include your phone number in the post.
 If you’re suggesting that customers visit your website, include a link.
-You need to make sure that your audience don’t have to go hunting for your contact details or website address, because most people just won’t be bothered.
+You need to make sure that your audience doesn’t have to go hunting for your contact details or website address because most people just won’t be bothered.

 Always track performance